 Overview

 The first step in the issuance workflow is creating a youth account.
-This provisions a Keycloak identity in the Consumers realm and initialises a wallet tenant — giving the youth a place to receive and store credentials.
+This provisions an identity in the Consumers realm and initialises a wallet tenant — giving the youth a place to receive and store credentials.

 Endpoint